s-hiroshi/addon_infotown_table/manual/MANUAL.md

 * Data is empty.
   <img src="screenshot-data-empty.png">
 * Data is TH (Table Header).
-  Label "Edit"  is italic.
+  Label "Edit"  is bold.
 * Data is TD (Table Data).
-  Label "Edit" is not italic.
+  Label "Edit" is not bold.

 ## <a name="ja">日本語</a>